 If you do not wish to receive marketing information, you may at any time decline to receive such information by contacting our Privacy Officer using the contact details below.
 You can choose to opt out of receiving some or all of our direct marketing material.
-For example, by contacting us you may opt out of receiving periodic information about our products, but may still agree to receive our Quarterly Newsletters.
+For example, by contacting us you may opt out of receiving periodic information about our products, but may still agree to receive our newsletters.

 We will not charge you for giving effect to your request and will take all reasonable steps to meet your request at the earliest possible opportunity.

 Our website may contain links to the websites of third party providers of goods and services (Third Party websites).
 If you have accessed Third Party websites through our website and if those third parties collect information about you, we may also collect or have access to that information as part of our arrangements with those third parties.